 There’s something special about college towns.
 Whether it’s their abundance of used bookstores and funky cafes, the historic buildings and landscaped lawns of their universities, or simply their undercurrent of youthful energy, college towns have a certain appeal even to those of us who haven’t cracked a textbook in years.
 Best of all, there’s probably one near you!
 Check out our nine favorite college towns around the United States.

 Visit the capital of Texas and it won’t be long before you see a T-shirt or bumper sticker bearing the slogan “Keep Austin weird.”
 That sums up the celebration of all things independent, progressive and quirky in this city of over 900,000 residents, home to the University of Texas.
-Austin is justifiably famous for its local music scene, and there are nearly 200 live music venues where you can tap your foot to everything from indie rock and country to Tejano and gospel.
+Austin is justifiably famous for its local music scene, and there are over 200 live music venues where you can tap your foot to everything from indie rock and country to Tejano and gospel.
 Don’t miss a stroll through the SoCo (South Congress) neighborhood, one of the best spots in town for shopping and dining.
 Also worth a visit are the Lyndon B. Johnson Presidential Library and the Harry Ransom Center (home to the Gutenberg Bible and the world’s first photograph).
 For outdoor adventures like water skiing and sailing, get out of town to the nearby Highland Lakes.

 Just 10 miles northeast of San Francisco is a city linked inextricably to the 1960’s, when students at the University of California at Berkeley erupted into political protest spurred by radical idealism.
 These days you’ll still find gentler remnants of the old hippie spirit on Berkeley’s famous Telegraph Avenue, which is lined with indie bookstores and music shops, ethnic eateries, and street vendors hawking tie-dye clothing.
 Once you’ve soaked up some 1960’s spirit, check out the University’s campus (which includes a botanical garden), break out your credit card at the upscale boutiques on Fourth Street or enjoy a local organic meal at one of the city’s many restaurants.